elianderson/Event-Bus-API/Notes.md

   - Must Create and Read Events
   - Endpoints are directed to Organizations
   - Must not expose any pages
+  - All end points should show the newest elements first

 ##Data Structure:
 ###Organizations: